-Our church was founded in April 1972 as a parish of the Orthodox Church in America by Archpriest Gregory Malisheff and other Russian migrants, who had been received into the OCA from ROCOR.
+Our church was founded in April 1972 as a parish of the Orthodox Church in America by Archpriest Gregory Malisheff and other refugees from the former Soviet Union, who had been received into the OCA from ROCOR.
 Meeting the needs of the parishioners of the time, services were held in Church Slavonic.
-Originally meeting in homes, a house was purchased in 1974 and converted into a church – the same church we used for services today.
+Originally meeting in homes, a house was purchased in 1974 and converted into a church – which is the same church we use for services today.
 However, in 1976, on Good Friday evening, Fr Gregory succumbed to cancer, which devastated the parish.
-Parishioner’s needs were served by a number of visiting priests - chiefly Fr Dimitry Obuhoff, along with other Serbian, Ukrainian and OCA priests in Australia, as well as from Serbian Orthodox priests, before Fr Dimitry Obuhoff was appointed rector, serving our parish from 1976 to 1980.
+Parishioner’s needs were served by a number of visiting priests - chiefly Fr Dimitry Obuhoff, along with other Serbian, Ukrainian and OCA priests in Australia.

 In 1984, Fr John Jillions was appointed rector for a three-year term, with the direction to explore celebrating services in the English language.
-For a number of reasons, a change of parishioners was seen – many founding Russian parishioners left the parish, while young Greek Orthodox parishioners began attending, later joined by a small number of people converting to Orthodox Christianity.
-In March 1986, Fr John Jillions led the parish council in declaring Holy Annunciation to be devoted to serving in the English language – a first for Australia.
+During his tenure a change in parishioners was seen – many founding parishioners left the parish, while many parishioners of other parishes began attending, later joined by a small number of people converting to Orthodox Christianity.
+In March 1986, Fr John Jillions led the parish council in declaring Holy Annunciation to be a mission parish that would serve in the English language – a first for Australia.
 In October 1987, Fr John Bartholomew was sent from America by the OCA to serve as rector, and he returned in 1988.

-In 1989, Fr Ian Bojko was ordained to be rector of Holy Annunciation.
+In 1989, Fr Ian Bojko was ordained to the priesthood and assigned as rector of Holy Annunciation.
 He served for many years, keeping the parish alive and functioning.
-While his secular job forced him to cease serving as rector in 1995, he nonetheless continued leading services until illness forced his retirement in 2005.
+While he ceased serving as rector in 1994, he nonetheless continued leading services until illness forced his retirement in 2005.

-A few years later, emboldened by the reunification of the Russian Orthodox Church Outside of Russia (ROCOR) with the Moscow Patriarchate, the parishioners approached Metropolitan Hilarion (both First Hierarch of ROCOR and the Diocese’s ruling bishop) with the request to be accepted as a missionary parish serving in English – a proposal agreed to by all.
+A few years later, emboldened by the reunification of ROCOR with the Moscow Patriarchate, the parishioners approached Metropolitan Hilarion (both First Hierarch of ROCOR and the Diocese’s ruling bishop) with the request to be accepted as a missionary parish serving in English – a proposal agreed to by all.